Last revised: July 17, 2022.

 - GPS tracks – 2019 French River (3.2Mb Dropbox file)

 One of the highlights of our French River trip was the half-day we spent going down to Georgian Bay via the Fox Creek route, which starts right across from our favourite Pickerel Bay campsite.
-While we have paddled up the Pickerel from G’Bay to CS 633, we had never made use of the Fox Bay/Lake/Creek route before.
+While we have paddled up the Pickerel from G’Bay to CS 634, we had never used the Fox Bay/Lake/Creek route.

-There was an additional pull this year – we wanted to see the impact of Parry Sound 33, the 2018 Henvey Inlet Fire which had blown out of control and spread westward to the Pickerel River and to Fox Creek.
+There was an additional pull this year – we wanted to see the impact of Parry Sound 33, the 2018 Henvey Inlet Fire, which had blown out of control and spread westward to the Pickerel River and Fox Creek.

 Alternative Routes To Georgian Bay from Ox/Pickerel Bay:

 The Fox Creek route is not the easiest way to get to Georgian Bay.
-There are alternatives and all of them are quite scenic.
+There are alternatives, and all of them are quite scenic.
 Over time you will probably do them all!

 See the Unlostify West French River map for a clear visual image of the options.
 You can download a digital copy of the map for free.

 The Fox route is a bit more work than all of the above but is worth it, getting an A+ for scenic views and enchanting paddling.
-The more paddlers who use them, the more clear the portages will become.
+The more paddlers use them, the more apparent the portages will become.

-The overall lack of portage information and on-the-ground signage for paddlers is puzzling, given that FRPP has now existed for thirty years.
-The Park needs – but obviously will not be getting – more attention than the commendable volunteer service that the Friends of French River provide in campsite monitoring and maintenance as well as map production.
+The overall lack of portage information and discrete on-the-ground signage for paddlers is puzzling, given that FRPP has existed for thirty years.
+The Park needs – but obviously will not be getting – more attention than the commendable volunteer service that the Friends of French River provides in campsite monitoring and maintenance and map production.

 One moment of concern – Max had slipped on a section of sloped rock in his not-very-grippy L.L.
 Bean boots and went for a tumble, bags and all.
-While they provided a bit of a cushion, for the next couple of days as we paddled to the west end of the park, his hip was a bit sore.
+While the bags provided a bit of a cushion, his hip was a bit sore for the next couple of days as we paddled to the west end of the park.

-After paddling south down the lake, we scrambled to a hilltop on the southwest end in hopes of another “wow” view or two but could not get to that one vantage point that would deliver.
+After paddling south down the lake, we scrambled to a hilltop on the southwest end, hoping for another “wow” view or two but could not get to that one vantage point that would deliver.
 Here is what I came up with!

 And then it was on to the second portage; the poorly maintained 230-meter trail would require more effort thanks to an initial uphill and then the scamper across a rocky ridge to the final downhill to the north end of Fox Creek.
 All in all, we put in about forty-five minutes to haul everything up and over.
 We also added some orange duct tape and did some bush trimming to help make the trail a bit more obvious.